Aurora-Jennifer/Contracting_Docs/internal/CURRENT_AVAILABILITY.md

 ## 3. Business Formation Status

-I am in the process of completing the following requirements:
+I have completed the following requirements:

-- LLC formation
+- LLC formation — ✓ Completed
-- EIN registration
+- EIN registration — ✓ Completed
-- Business bank account setup
+- Business bank account setup — ✓ Completed

+The following remains pending:

-- General Liability insurance
+- General Liability insurance — In progress
-- Professional Liability / Errors & Omissions (E&O) insurance
+- Professional Liability / Errors & Omissions (E&O) insurance — In progress

-These items must be finalized before any contractually binding or billable work begins.
+Business insurance must be obtained before any contractually binding or billable work begins.

 Further detail on this process is provided in the separate **Business Formation and Insurance Status** document.